aljebraschool/Filtering-Financial-Regulation-Document-using-Machine-Learning/README.md

 1. **Data Preprocessing:**
    - Data is cleaned and preprocessed using scaling, encoding, and feature extraction techniques.
+   - TF-IDF vectors are generated from text data to represent the documents numerically.

 2. **Model Training:**
    - Multiple models (Logistic Regression, Random Forest, Support Vector Machine, XGBoost) were trained and evaluated using GridSearchCV for hyperparameter tuning.